Flowers jardiniere, design Josef Hoffmann, Produced by J. & J. Kohn, ca. 1902

 In his designs, Josef Hoffmann was striving to reduce form to the essential.
 The design of this jardiniere, which he created around 1902, also follows this postulate.
-The insertion of the grid as the only ornament is typical of this artistic period._x000D_
+The insertion of the grid as the only ornament is typical for this artistic period.

 The bentwood furniture of Jacob & Josef Kohn were among the most important furniture pieces of the Wiener Jugendstil.
 Through cooperation with some of the best designers of their time and a very high production standard, this manufacture was even managed to be known in the USA.